Big Five personality traits: Temperament and personality in children

 Some consider the big five model as inappropriate for studying early childhood, as language is not yet developed.
 There are debates between temperament researchers and personality researchers as to whether or not biologically based differences define a concept of temperament or a part of personality.
 The presence of such differences in pre-cultural individuals (such as animals or young infants) suggests that they belong to temperament since personality is a socio-cultural concept.
 For this reason developmental psychologists generally interpret individual differences in children as an expression of temperament rather than personality.
 Some researchers argue that temperaments and personality traits are age-specific demonstrations of virtually the same internal qualities.
 Some believe that early childhood temperaments may become adolescent and adult personality traits as individuals' basic genetic characteristics interact with their changing environments to various degrees.

 Researchers of adult temperament point out that, similarly to sex, age, and mental illness, temperament is based on biochemical systems whereas personality is a product of socialisation of an individual possessing these four types of features.
 Temperament interacts with socio-cultural factors, but, similar to sex and age, still cannot be controlled or easily changed by these factors.

 Therefore, it is suggested that temperament (neurochemically based individual differences) should be kept as an independent concept for further studies and not be confused with personality (culturally based individual differences, reflected in the origin of the word "persona" (Lat) as a "social mask").

 Moreover, temperament refers to dynamic features of behaviour (energetic, tempo, sensitivity, and emotionality-related), whereas personality is to be considered a psycho-social construct comprising the content characteristics of human behaviour (such as values, attitudes, habits, preferences, personal history, self-image).
 Temperament researchers point out that the lack of attention to surviving temperament research by the creators of the Big Five model led to an overlap between its dimensions and dimensions described in multiple temperament models much earlier.
-For example, neuroticism reflects the traditional temperament dimension of emotionality studied by Jerome Kagan's group since the '60s.
-Extraversion was also first introduced as a temperament type by Jung from the '20s.
+For example, neuroticism reflects the traditional temperament dimension of emotionality studied by Jerome Kagan's group since the 1960s.
+Extraversion was first introduced by Jung in the 1920s.